 The Bank expenses the fair value of the option on a straight-line basis over the vesting period for each separately vesting portion of the award.
 The Bank estimates forfeitures and only recognizes expense for those shares expected to vest.
 Based upon historical evidence, the Company has determined that because options are granted to a limited number of key employees rather than a broad segment of the employee base, expected forfeitures, if any, are not material.
-The Company did not grant any restricted stock units or options in 2016, while the Company granted 14,290 shares in restricted stock units during 2015.
-The Company granted 5,524 options in 2014.
-The assumptions used for the 2016, 2015, and 2014 awards are as follows:
+The Company granted 41,917 restricted stock units and 60,000 options during 2017.
+The Company did not grant any restricted stock units or options in 2016, while the Company granted 14,290 shares in restricted stock units and no stock options during 2015.